Propionic acid: Industrial uses

 Propionic acid inhibits the growth of mold and some bacteria at levels between 0.1 and 1% by weight.
 As a result, some propionic acid produced is consumed as a preservative for both animal feed and food for human consumption.
 For animal feed, it is used either directly or as its ammonium salt.
 This application accounts for about half of the world production of propionic acid.
 The antibiotic monensin is added to cattle feed to favor propionibacteria over acetic acid producers in the rumen; this produces less carbon dioxide and feed conversion is better.
 Another major application is as a preservative in baked goods, which use the sodium and calcium salts.
 As a food additive, it is approved for use in the EU, US, Australia and New Zealand.

 Propionic acid is also useful as an intermediate in the production of other chemicals, especially polymers.
 Cellulose-acetate-propionate is a useful thermoplastic.
 Vinyl propionate is also used.
 In more specialized applications, it is also used to make pesticides and pharmaceuticals.
 The esters of propionic acid have fruit-like odors and are sometimes used as solvents or artificial flavorings.

 In biogas plants, propionic acid is a common intermediate product, which is formed by fermentation with propionic acid bacteria.
 Its degradation in anaerobic environments (e.g. biogas plants) requires the activity of complex microbial communities.

-In production of the Jarlsberg cheese, a propionic acid bacterium is used to give both taste and holes.
+In production of Jarlsberg cheese, a propionic acid bacterium is used to give both taste and holes.